 When I got serious about making prints buying paper was a significant pain point.
 Paper can get expensive, and I was worried I might mess up while printing on it.
-But the worst feeling was accidentally ruining the paper as I tore it down by measuring wrong or damaging it.

 Everyone should feel comfortable using specialty printing papers.
 That’s why I wrote five rules to follow when tearing paper.
 When you follow these rules, tearing paper becomes a ritual leading up to the printing process, and no longer a chore.

 Everything you need to make watercolor woodblock prints

 Woodblock printing is growing in popularity because the craft requires no special equipment like a press or drying racks.
 Aside from specialty materials like Japanese stencil brushes and barens, everything you need can be found at your local hardware and art supply stores.